gcclinux/fullstacklearning/TEACHING.md

 ### API CLient & Server Comms
 ![API Simplified](notes/api-client-server-comms.png)

-[Intro Music] We've just discussed purpose of the API.
+We've just discussed purpose of the API.
 And now you know that API actually simplifies data transmission between different endpoints, like between clients and databases.
 And now let's talk about communication between clients and servers.
 Clients and servers

 communicate with help of requests and responses.
 Client sends a request for a specific resource to the server, and server responds back with a response.
 For example, client could request particular image from the server, or client